RAG: What YOU Need to Know to Apply AI at Work

 Fine-tuning is important to adapt your LLM to your specific domain, improve accuracy for specialized tasks, and customize specific output.
 But if it’s all you’re doing, your system won’t have access to your real-time data.
 Plus you will need to continuously fine tune it.

-That’s why you should use both fine-tuning and RAG.
+That’s why you should use both fine-tuning and retrieval augmented generation.
 With RAG, your LLM can search through an ever-changing database.
 This keeps your LLM capable of specialization and pulling from real-time information.

 📚Curious to learn more about LLMs?
 You may also like: